Anthony Veneziano: Miami Marlins

 On September 3, 2024, Veneziano was claimed off waivers by the Miami Marlins.
 The next day, the team added him to their active roster, replacing George Soriano.
-Veneziano made 10 appearances down the stretch for Miami, posting a 1-0 record and 3.18 ERA with 12 strikeouts across 11 1/3 innings pitched.
+Veneziano made 10 appearances down the stretch for Miami, posting a 1–0 record and 3.18 ERA with 12 strikeouts across 11 1/3 innings pitched.

 Veneziano made 24 appearances for Miami in 2025, recording a 4.71 ERA with 20 strikeouts over 21 innings of work.
-He was designated for assignment by the Marlins following the promotion of Jakob Marsee on August 1, 2025.
+He was designated for assignment by the Marlins following the promotion of Jakob Marsee on August 1.

 St. Louis Cardinals

 On August 4, 2025, Veneziano was claimed off waivers by the St. Louis Cardinals.
 In two appearances for the Cardinals, he recorded a 4.50 ERA with five strikeouts over four innings of work.
-On November 6, Veneziano was removed from the 40-man roster and outrighted to the minors, however he elected to become a free agent.
+On November 6, Veneziano was removed from the 40-man roster.
+He rejected an outright assignment and elected free agency.

+SSG Landers

+On December 15, 2025, Veneziano signed a minor league contract with the Texas Rangers.
+He was released on January 10, 2026, in order to pursue an opportunity overseas.
+On January 19, Veneziano signed with the SSG Landers of the KBO League, filling the spot vacated by Drew VerHagen, who had failed a physical exam.
+In 16 starts, he posted a 2–5 record with a 6.10 ERA and 68 strikeouts across 79 2/3 innings pitched.
+On July 4, Veneziano was released by SSG.

+Texas Rangers

+On July 24, 2026, Veneziano signed a minor league contract with the Texas Rangers.